mhostetter/galois/docs/basic-usage/element-representation.rst

 Power representation
 --------------------

-The power display mode represents the elements as powers of the finite field's primitive element :math:`\alpha`.
+The power representation displays all finite field elements as powers of the field's primitive element :math:`\alpha`.

 .. danger::

     To display elements in the power representation, :obj:`galois` must compute the discrete logarithm of each element displayed.
     For large fields (or fields using :ref:`explicit calculation <explicit-calculation>`), this process can take a while.
-However, when using :ref:`lookup tables <lookup-tables>` this display mode is just as fast as the others.
+However, when using :ref:`lookup tables <lookup-tables>` this representation is just as fast as the others.

 In prime fields, the elements are displayed as :math:`\{0, 1, \alpha, \alpha^2, \dots, \alpha^{p-2}\}`.

 .. ipython:: python

-    GF = galois.GF(31, display="power")
+    GF = galois.GF(31, repr="power")
     GF(11)

 .. ipython:: python

-    GF.display("int");
+    GF.repr("int");
     alpha = GF.primitive_element; alpha
     alpha ** 23